siberex/pico_stepper_direct/readme.md

 # RP2040/RP2350 stepper motor control example

-Stepper motor direct control example for Raspberry Pico MCU family.
+[Bipolar stepper motor](https://www.monolithicpower.com/learning/resources/bipolar-stepper-motors-part-i-control-modes) direct control example for Raspberry Pico MCU family.

-Full steps or half-stepping with SIO (no microstepping, no PIO).
+Full step or half-step with SIO (no microstepping, no PIO).

-Compatible with stepper motor drivers of the DRV883* family.
+Compatible with Dual H-bridge motor drivers, like DRV8835 or DRV8836.

-Coils could be connected directly to the GPIO pins (without a driver) if the motor is able to use 12mA per coil or less and could work from 3.3V.
+Coils could be connected directly to the GPIO pins (without a driver) if the motor is able to spin from <= 12 mA per coil and could work from 3.3V.

 ## Usage